learn-software-engineering/learn-software-engineering/content/software-engineering/0200-sdlc/06-deployment.en.md

 - **Configuration sprawl**: A proliferation of configuration files, scripts, and variables across environments makes deployments brittle and error-prone.
 - **Manual processes**: Reliance on manual deployments and testing increases effort and risk of human error.

 As Gene Kim et al. highlight, *the deployment pipeline is one of the highest leverage points in modern software delivery... it is fraught with risk if not done properly* [^3].
-Adopting best practices around planning, automation, testing rigor, and collaboration helps mitigate these deployment risks.
+Adopting best practices around planning, automation, testing rigour, and collaboration helps mitigate these deployment risks.

 ---